section-engineering-education/engineering-education/articles/introduction-to-elastic-stack/index.md

   - url: /engineering-education/introduction-to-elastic-stack/hero.jpg
     alt: Elastic Stack image
 ---

-[**Elastic stack (ELK)**](https://www.elastic.co/elastic-stack) is a bundle of software components that can search, visualize, and manage log files (end to end log analysis).
+[*Elastic stack (ELK)*](https://www.elastic.co/elastic-stack) is a bundle of software components that can search, visualize, and manage log files (end to end log analysis).
 <!--more-->

-Computing devices perform activities and processes that upon completion result into logs that are stored as files.
+Computing devices perform activities and processes that upon completion result in logs that are stored as files.
 This log data can be present in servers (i.e. from completed user authentication processes) as well as mobile devices (i.e from activity log).
-The Elastic stack (ELK) provides a log management platform of these log files.
+The Elastic stack (ELK) provides a log management platform for these log files.
 ### Overview
 This article will cover: